About me

 Coming to a new country as a young mother, I faced a profound sense of disconnection.
 I had left behind my homeland, family, and support system.
 Surrounded by unfamiliar norms and expectations, I found myself silently struggling.
 The cultural isolation, the constant giving without receiving, and the need to “hold it all together” as a wife and mom took a toll on my wellbeing.

-Today, I work as a Dream Activist and Catalyst for Regenerative Culture, weaving together art, storytelling, embodiment, and ancestral wisdom.
+Today, I work as a Dream Activist and Catalyst for Compassionate Culture, weaving together art, storytelling, embodiment, and ancestral wisdom.
 I create spaces—through workshops, exhibits, and community projects—where people can reconnect with their own truth, creativity, and power.

 My mission is to challenge the narratives of scarcity, separation, and perfectionism by reimagining abundance as a state of reciprocity, harmony, and trust in life’s natural flow.
 I believe we are not separate from nature, from one another, or from the creative force that moves through us.
 And when we shift our perception, we unlock the flow of true abundance—rooted in generosity, wholeness, and connection.